 Download of data and code

-The full data set will be available for download from the PANGAEA platform once the corresponding academic paper has been published.
+The full data set of Version 2 is available for download from the PANGAEA platform.

 The code for the web application to create the polygons can be accessed from our GitHub platform or from Zenodo.